 Our findings were consistent with that of Zhou and Butterbach-Bahl’s [1] meta-analysis: the leaching breakpoint occurs at N rates that are at least 15% above AONR in maize (our breakpoint was at 66% above AONR in the maize-soybean rotation and 16% in continuous maize).
 Figure 3 is really funky, as the Y axis really isn’t plotting the N rates, but, a distribution of observations?
 The N fertilizer rates should be placed on the figures similar to the a, b, c of Figure 2, not be on the Y axis.
 And these were hypothetical observations from your model, correct?
 Please state as such on the Figure legends (and other legends as appropriate).

-Yes, it is plotting the distribution, at the various N rates.
+Response: Yes, it is plotting the distribution, at the various N rates.
 We shared the figure with other researchers who initially also shared your concern and after our adjustments, they found that the stacked density plots are a more concise way of showing the information compared to panelized plots, as the panelized plots have an enormous amount of white space.
 We clarified the y axis labels and changed the figure caption to make sure readers understand these are data density distributions at various nitrogen fertilization levels.
 Colors were changed to be consistent with other figures.
 Line 295 states that ‘Our simulations found that soybeans experienced more drainage and leaching that maize (rotated or continuous) (Figure 3).’
 To me, on Figure 3, the soybean plots have moderate (in-between) levels of leaching.
 More than rotated, but less leaching than continuous maize.
+Please clarify

-Please clarify We clarified our text:
+Response: We clarified our text:

-Our simulations found that within the 2-crop rotation, soybeans experienced more drainage and leaching than rotated maize (Figure 3).
+Our simulations showed that within the 2-crop rotation, soybeans experienced more drainage and leaching than rotated maize (Figure 3).
 Supplementary Table 3- could you please give us non-soil people a clue as to your table header acronyms?
 I can guess about half of them.
 But I shouldn’t be guessing.

-Yes.
+Response: Yes.
 We added in a key to the caption:

 Supplementary Table 3: Soil data summary for modeled sites.
 Abbreviations: BD is the bulk density, LL is the soil water lower limit (wilting point), DUL is the soil water upper limit (field capacity), SAT is the soil water holding capacity (saturated), KS is hydraulic conductivity, OM is organic matter, F-inert is the fraction of organic matter is stable/cannot be broken down, pH refers to the soil’s acidity/alkalinity level.